 It’s important that males take responsibility for improving their reputation both by aspiring to be better men themselves (i.e. better human beings who are self-aware and conscious of gender dynamics) and by denouncing the negative behaviors of others.

-Every time you let another guy’s creepy behavior slide, you’re sending the message that being a creep is okay or, at the very least, not a big deal, which in turn sends the message that you don’t really care about our safety or peace of mind.
-That may not make you a creep, but it does kind of make you a dick, which isn’t much better.
+Every time you let another guy’s creepy behavior slide, you’re sending the message that being a creep is okay or, at the very least, not a big deal, which in turn sends the message that you don’t care about our safety or peace of mind.
+That may not make you a creep, but it does kind of make you an unappealing dick, which isn’t much better.

 So what’s it gonna be?